Regnal lists of Ethiopia: Zagwe dynasty lists

+Lalibala, who appears on all Zagwe lists.

-Ethiopian traditions are in agreement that the Zagwe dynasty ruled at some point after the fall of Axum and directly preceded the Solomonic dynasty, but differ regarding when this dynasty first came to power, how long it remained in power and even the number of kings who ruled.
+Ethiopian and Eritrean traditions are in agreement that the Zagwe dynasty ruled at some point after the fall of Axum in the 10th century and directly preceded the Solomonic dynasty (1270–1974), but differ regarding when this dynasty first came to power, how long it remained in power and even the number of kings who ruled.

-Ethiopian historian Sergew Hable Selassie noted that there are three main lists of Zagwe kings, known as the short, long and longer lists.
+Ethiopian historian Sergew Hable Selassie noted there are three main lists of Zagwe kings, known as the short, long and longer lists.
 He felt that the longer list was probably the most accurate.

 Short List

 Recorded in Carlo Conti Rossini's work Storia d'Etiopia (p.
 305).
 Pedro Páez recorded a version with reign lengths and noted this list was likely incomplete.
 Manuel de Almeida also quoted a list that claimed this dynasty only had 5 kings who ruled for 143 years.
 A manuscript held in Paris (no. 64) claimed the Zagwe dynasty had 5 kings whose rule began in either 1145 or 1147 and ended in either 1268 or 1270.